-TRAVEL REIMBURSEMENT POLICY CONFERENCE CYCLE 2023-2026
+TRAVEL REIMBURSEMENT POLICY

+CONFERENCE CYCLE 2023-2025

 This package will attempt to answer most questions you may have concerning reimbursement and advances for expenses you may incur while fulfilling your world service commitment.
 Only the amount of the daily incidental expense has changed from previous cycles.
+This policy will take effect 1 July 2023 if adopted.